susiejojo/Occupany-Grid-and-Point-Cloud-Generation/run_instructions.md

 ### Running and testing

 After that, Jupyter Notebook should open on localhost in the folder for Assignment 2.1 or 2.2.
-The code can be found in the notebook `A21.ipynb` under Assignment_2.1 or `A22.ipynb`under Assignment_2.2.
+The code can be found in the notebook 'A21.ipynb' under Assignment_2.1 or 'A22.ipynb' under Assignment_2.2.

 Code for A21.ipynb has also been saved as a Python script in `A21.py`.